douglasgscofield/bioinfo/README.md

 `mummer2Vcf.pl`
 reads file of SNPs and indels called by the [Mummer][] program `show-snps -T` and produce a VCF-ish file, collapsing consecutive indel characters into a single indel and adding the missing first base from indels by reading from the reference sequence file.
 The format produced is not yet compliant [VCF][] yet but it will be.
 Requires BioPerl.

+`phredDectector.pl`
+attempts to determine the [Phred-scale quality encoding](http://en.wikipedia.org/wiki/FASTQ_format) used in a FastQ-format file.
+If everything looks reasonable, it simply prints `33`, `64` or `59` (this last for older Solexa sequences) to `stdout`.
+Does not require BioPerl.

 `fermiExtractContigs.pl`
 creates Fasta-format contigs from a [fermi][]-format `*.fq.gz` FastQ-like scaftig files.
 Writs Fasta to `stdout`, giving each Fasta sequence its fermi sequence name and a description that includes sequence length, number of non-redundant reads that built the scaftig, and median coverage of non-redundant reads along the scafftig.
 Requires BioPerl.